hcs42/heapkeeper-old/doc/architecture.rst

 Heapkeeper stores the *heap* on the disk.
 Each post is stored in a *post file*.
-When Heapkeeper runs, the *heap* on the disk is read and the *heap* is stored in the memory as a :class:`MailDB` object, which is called *post database*.
-Each post is then stored in a :class:`Post` object, which we call *post object* or just *post*.
+When Heapkeeper runs, the *heap* on the disk is read and the *heap* is stored in the memory as a :class:`MailDB <heapmanip.MailDB>` object, which is called *post database*.
+Each post is then stored in a :class:`Post <heapmanip.Post>` object, which we call *post object* or just *post*.
 A post object can be re-written into its post file, and re-read from its post file.
 A post is usually created from an email in the first place, but later it may be modified in the *heap*.

 :class:`Post <heapmanip.Post>`